How Long Will My Retirement Savings Last?

 There's no sure way to calculate how long your retirement savings will last.
 There are a lot of different factors that affect the longevity of your retirement savings, they include interest rates, inflation, your investment returns, the cost of living, your lifespan and more.
 That said, one way to get a rough estimate of how long your money will last you in your golden years is to first do some simple math.
 Here are two things you are going to need in order to make the simple calculation:

 Your total retirement income (the savings/income you plan to have upon retirement) Add up all your total retirement savings plus the annual returns you’re getting on your investments.
 Don't forget to include all your retirement income.
 Keep in mind that certain government benefits start kicking in after a while, so don’t forget to add those in as well.
-At 65, for example, you’ll start collecting Old Age Security pension (OAS).
-How much you receive depends on how long you’ve lived in Canada.
-65 is also the age when your Canada Pension Plan (CPP) benefits start kicking in.
+If you're eligible to receive the UK state pension you'll get this from the age of 66.
+The UK government is planning to increase the pension age over time.
+The State Pension age will range from 66 to 67 between 2026 and 2028.

 You're annual expenses (in retirement).
 When you are adding up your expenses, be sure not to leave anything out.
 Think mortgage payments or rent, monthly groceries, insurance, and the occasional “treat yourself” splurge (you’re supposed to be enjoying your retirement, after all).